liferay/liferay-docs/discover/portal/articles/02-web-content-management/01-touring-liferay-portals-user-interface.markdown

 The My Sites section provides a list of the sites which the logged-in user can access.
 These appear as a drop down list.
 Next are Notifications.
-The Notifications icon shows the unread notifications you have.
+The Notifications icon shows the unread notifications and requests you have.
 You are notified upon receiving a private message, an invitation to join a site, a social connection request, or an event reminder.
 Alerts and announcements created via the Alerts or Announcements applications are accessible via the